Affixx7/momacmo-data-viewer-app/README.md

 - assets/
 - copy paste dependecies from the pubspec.yaml

+AWS amplify must be initialized from the end user computer
 ## Getting Started

 This project is a starting point for a Flutter application.